Filing for 2020 Offices

 Computerized voter data and statistics are available at cost to the public upon specific written request.
 Original election data can be examined in the office.

 New voter registration, political party changes, and address changes (if move made more than 30 days prior to an election) should be received in the Elections Office before the books close on the 25th day prior to any election.
+For the 2020 Primary the registration deadline is February 7, 2020.

 Change of Address